Women in chess: Transgender women

 In 2003, transgender player Annemarie Sylvia Meier won the German Women's Chess Championship.

 In August 2023, FIDE attracted heavy criticism for issuing an order banning transgender women from women's competitions.
 This was seen by many chess players as having no purpose other than to discriminate against transgender women, as unlike physical sports, there are no concerns about biological advantages.
 American Woman Grandmaster Jennifer Shahade commented "It's obvious they didn't consult with any transgender players in constructing it...
 I strongly urge FIDE to reverse course on this and start from scratch with better consultants."
 French transgender player Yosha Iglesias, who has held the title of FIDE Master since 2019 when she was competing as a man, described the new regulations as "unfair, exclusive, and discriminatory", saying they were contrary to the IOC guidelines that FIDE had signed up to.
-In December 2023 Iglesias fulfilled the requirements for the Woman International Master title, becoming the first openly transgender person to qualify for the title.
-On 29 April 2024, she announced that she had formally received the title of Woman International Master.
+In December 2023 Iglesias fulfilled the requirements for the Woman International Master title, becoming the first openly transgender person to qualify for the title, and FIDE confirmed the title in April 2024.